Undergraduate BSc (Hons)

 We also have a number of clinical skills rooms that enhance student learning from taking blood pressure, to giving CPR and more complicated procedures.
 Along with nursing skills rooms where you can practice in a ward situation, there are basic skills rooms for sessions such as moving and handling.

-The patient simulation lab provides you with the opportunity to tackle real-life scenarios in a safe and supported environment.
-Set up like a hospital ward, the lab contains hi-tech patient simulators that can mimic everything from the common cold to a major heart condition.
+Our Simulation Suites offer a safe environment to tackle real-life scenarios in a safe and supported environment.
+Designed like a hospital ward, the lab features advanced patient simulators capable of mimicking a range of conditions, from the common cold to major heart issues.

 The equipment includes: